briPXY/nn-upscaler-onnxweb/README.md

 # Web Neural Inference for Image Processing Models (ONNX)

 Easy interface for inference ONNX models on the web browser, for image processing models.
 Utilizes ONNX web runtime.
-Features: Avoid page crash from bloated memory with chunked inference, create various input tensor layouts, preserve transparency for non-alpha (rgb) input.
+Features: Inference on each sliced images for AI models which input tensor's dimension values is non-determined, to prevent page crash from large input/model (browser's memory limit policy).
+Preserve transparency for rgba input.

 ## Usage